 The band is best known for its wild frontwoman, who emits punk energy with every breath.
-Love has never been afraid to speak her mind, and the band is easily one of the most successful female-fronted rock acts of all time since the Runaways.
+Love has never been afraid to speak her mind, and the band is easily one of the most successful female-fronted rock acts ever since the Runaways.
 This has resulted in Courtney Love becoming a feminist icon, with the band’s discography containing repeated references to women’s issues, including body image and sexual exploitation.

 During the early days, Love worked as a stripper to fund the band.
-At this time their music focused on a “no-wave” sound (an avant-garde version of punk) and they were signed to Caroline Records in 1991 to record their first album.
+At this time, their music focused on a “no-wave” sound (an avant-garde version of punk), and they were signed to Caroline Records in 1991 to record their first album.
 Pretty on the Inside was an unapologetically punk album that proved to be a sleeper hit, earning the band a cult following and considerable critical acclaim.

-1998 saw the release of the band’s third album Celebrity Skin which cemented the band’s mainstream status.
-This record was far slicker and more mature than anything the band had done before, so it was no surprise that it earned the band four Grammy nominations and their only number one single.
+1998 saw the release of the band’s third album, Celebrity Skin, which cemented the band’s mainstream status.
+This record was far slicker and more mature than anything the band had done before, so it was no surprise that it earned the band four Grammy nominations and their only number-one single.

-Although Hole seem to be on good enough terms at the moment, only time will tell if they ever return to the charts.
+Although Hole seems to be on good enough terms at the moment, only time will tell if they ever return to the charts.
 But even if they don’t, their inimitable discography is quite a legacy to leave.

 # 10 – Credit In the Straight World

-Not many people realize that this album track from Live Through This is actually a cover of a little-known song by a Welsh post-punk band from the 70’s called Young Marble Giants.
+Not many people realize that this album track from Live Through This is a cover of a little-known song by a Welsh post-punk band from the 70s called Young Marble Giants.
 Perhaps this misconception is down to the fact that Love so effortlessly makes the song her own, meaning it flawlessly fits into the album’s sound.

 # 9 – Awful

 Despite an (inevitable) growth in sound, the band has lost none of their subversion or edge, as evidenced by Awful’s subject matter, which, living in a post-Britney-shaving-her-head world, seems painfully ahead of their time.
 The track discusses the reality of being in the music industry as a young woman, and, as the track’s name suggests, it’s not easy.
-The band state the (male-dominated) music industry will systematically exploit women for all they’re worth, using their talent and body for their own gain – even touching on how artists are manipulated into always being in financial debt to their label.
+The band states the (male-dominated) music industry will systematically exploit women for all they’re worth, using their talent and body for their own gain – even touching on how artists are manipulated into always being in financial debt to their label.

 Though a bleak picture is painted, the track ends on a positive note, suggesting that women should break free from the shackles of the current music industry and create a new and fairer one.
 Despite its pop-rock sound, Awful is a risky and poignant track, letting Love use her own experiences and observations as a warning to future female musicians.